Widge-5/Sinden_RPi_Emus/README.md

 - edit the file `/opt/retropie/configs/arcade/emulators.cfg` to add the following entry (note this is one line of plain text) :
 - `lr-mame-StormedBubbles = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-mame-StormedBubbles/mamearcade_libretro.so --config /opt/retropie/configs/arcade/retroarch.cfg %ROM%"`
 - The next time you launch a rom from the _arcade_ group, this core will be one of the options available via runcommand.

+**lr-flycast-flyinghead**
+- download the file `lr-flycast-flyinghead.zip` from the compiled_binaries folder.
+- extract the file `flycast_libretro.so` from the zip and place it in a folder called `/opt/retropie/libretrocores/lr-flycast-flyinghead` on your Raspberry Pi (you may need root permissions to do this).
+- edit the file `/opt/retropie/configs/dreamcast/emulators.cfg` to add the following entry (note this is one line of plain text) :
+- `lr-flycast-flyinghead = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-flycast-flyinghead/flycast_libretro.so </dev/null --config /opt/retropie/configs/dreamcast/retroarch.cfg %ROM%"`
+- The next time you launch a rom from the _dreamcast group_, this core will be one of the options available via runcommand.

+**lr-flycast-mazan**
+- in the folder `/home/pi/RetroPie-Setup/scriptmodules/libretrocores` there should be an existing subfolder called `lr-flycast`.
+Either make a duplicate or symlink to this folder called `lr-flycast-mazan` in the same location.
+- download the file `lr-flycast-mazan.zip` from the compiled_binaries folder.
+- extract the file `flycast_libretro.so` from the zip and place it in a folder called `/opt/retropie/libretrocores/lr-flycast-mazan` on your Raspberry Pi (you may need root permissions to do this).
+- edit the file `/opt/retropie/configs/dreamcast/emulators.cfg` to add the following entry (note this is one line of plain text) :
+- `lr-flycast-mazan = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-flycast-mazan/flycast_libretro.so </dev/null --config /opt/retropie/configs/dreamcast/retroarch.cfg %ROM%"`
+- The next time you launch a rom from the _dreamcast group_, this core will be one of the options available via runcommand.